jairusbuncio/Jairus_BlueStampPortfolio/index.md

 **Challenges:**
 The first challenge I faced was screwing in the wooden supports onto the base.
 Since I didn't have power tools, using a screwdriver took longer than expected and I had to make sure I was screwing in the right place.

 The main challenge I had was designing each 3D printed part with CAD.
-I had never used CAD before, so using it took a long time.
+I have never used CAD before, so using it took a long time.
 I used Onshape to create different parts and then put them all into one assembly.
 I had to learn how to create different shapes, planes, and mates to make sure my gyroscope would fit and rotate how I would want.

 The next challenge I faced was testing different tolerances for my rods.
 I had to print many different rods with varying diameters so that I could get the right amount of tolerance between the hole and the rod.